yaroslaff/ArgAlias/README.md

 aa.parse()
 # sys.argv now has all aliases resolved, e.g. "sh" resolved to "show"
 print(sys.argv)

+# now all aliases in sys.argv are resolved and you can do your argparse or click or typer parsing
 ~~~

 You can find examples using [argparse](examples/argparse), [Click](examples/click), and [Typer](examples/typer) in [examples/](examples/).